mobiledeeplinking/mobiledeeplinking.github.io/_posts/2014-02-12-mobiledeeplinking-spec.markdown

     http://www.mobiledeeplinking.org/product/123

-You can do the same thing for your mobile app –
+You can link to a product screen in your mobile app –

     mobiledeeplinkingprojectdemo://product/123